Rayo Vallecano

-Rayo Vallecano de Madrid, S.A.D. (/es/), (Note: In isolation, Vallecano is pronounced /es/.) often abbreviated to Rayo (Spanish for "thunderbolt"), is a Spanish professional football club based in the Villa de Vallecas district of Madrid.
+Rayo Vallecano de Madrid, S.A.D. (/es/), (Note: In isolation, Vallecano is pronounced /es/.) often abbreviated to Rayo (Spanish for "lightning bolt"), is a professional football club based in the Puente de Vallecas district of Madrid, Spain.
 The club competes in La Liga, the top flight of Spanish football.

 Founded on 29 May 1924, the club is known for its sociocultural tradition, recognized for representing the barrio-local culture and its working-class status.
 Its home matches have been played at the 14,708-capacity Campo de Fútbol de Vallecas stadium since 1976.